MPAS-Dev/compass/docs/users_guide/ocean/configurations/baroclinic_channel.rst

 thickness.

 The configuration includes 5 test cases.
-All test cases have 2 steps, :py:mod:`compass.ocean.tests.baroclinic_channel.initial_state`, which defines the mesh and initial conditions for the model, and :py:mod:`compass.ocean.tests.baroclinic_channel.forward`, which performs time integration of the model.
+All test cases have 2 steps, ``initial_state``, which defines the mesh and initial conditions for the model, and ``forward`` (given another name in many test cases to distinguish multiple forward runs), which performs time integration of the model.

 config options
 --------------